Kaike-Zhang/LoRec/README.md

 # LoRec
 This paper has been accepted by SIGIR24.
+[Link to the paper on Arxiv](https://arxiv.org/pdf/2401.17723)

 ## Authors
 - **Kaike Zhang**